Policies | Jordan Journal of Applied Science-Humanities Series | Association of Arab Universities

 Our review process is double-blind: Neither author nor reviewers know the identity of the other.
 The following steps usually take place before reviewers are asked to review an article:

-• The author submits their article to the journal through our an online system, or sometimes directly to the editor.
+• The author submits their article to the journal through an online system.

 • The editorial office checks the article for compliance with the submission guidelines, including formatting and language requirements, and returns it to the author if revisions are necessary.